Musicboard-Berlin > Funding > Residencies > Kampala / Berlin

 Nyege Nyege is the largest music festival in East Africa.
 Since 2015, Nyege Nyege has been presenting new players in the African underground music scene as well as international musicians.
 In addition to the festival, Nyege Nyege organises an artist residency programme in Kampala and Gulu, Uganda as well as Dar es Salaam, Tanzania, with community studios, workshops, and educational opportunities.
 These residencies offer a secure and creative environment for East African musicians.
 Some of the music produced in the residencies is released on the organisation’s two labels, Nyege Nyege Tapes and Hakuna Kulala.
 Thanks to the initiative of the Boutiq Foundation, Nyege Nyege operates a large residency house in Kawuku, a green suburb of Kampala.
 The residency house is located just five minutes from Victoria Lake and can accommodate up to ten musicians at a time.
 It has a large kitchen suited for group cooking and facilitates two recording studios that can be used by the resident artists for cooperative work, improvisation, and experimentation.

 The co-creation residency starts with the residency of one Nyege Nyege artist in Berlin and continues in Kampala with the residency of the Berlin-based artist.
-A live presentation of the joint production at Pop-Kultur Festival in Berlin (28–30 August 2024) is desired.
+A live presentation of the joint production at Pop-Kultur Festival in Berlin (last week of August 2025) is desired.
 Pop-Kultur is a festival format of the Musicboard that takes place annually in Berlin since 2015.
 A joint presentation at the Nyege Nyege Festival may also be possible, though the residency in Kampala does not necessarily take place during the festival.

 5 Contributions